 - and exploring a way forward in the relationship.

 Repair often starts with a simple – but really hard to say – statement like “I’m sorry, can we talk?”
-Especially if you’re in the beginning stages of learning how to approach repair in relationships, an “I’m sorry” can be the hardest part of engaging repair.
+Especially if you’re in the beginning stages of learning how to approach repair in relationships, an “I’m sorry” can be the hardest part of engaging in repair.

 Repair is a process.
-It goes farther than just taking an apologetic stance.
+It goes further than just taking an apologetic stance.
 It dives deeper into naming what has happened, owning our role in what happened, seeing how it impacted each person (which includes listening to the other person’s version of the event), considering together how the rupture was co-created, and exploring a way forward in the relationship.

 Image description for screen readers: